+(6) Eligibility.

-- (2) Eligibility. - (a) A covered employee who is employed by the Department on September 30 must have a summary rating of ME or above for the current appraisal period. - 1 Employees who are assigned (e.g., promoted) to a SES, SL, SP or ST position during the appraisal period are not considered to be covered employees on the last day of the appraisal period and are not eligible to receive a performance award under this program. - 2 Employees that are in a pay status of less than 2080 hours during the appraisal period, including current, newly hired, transferred, and part-time employees who have been covered by a performance plan for at least 90 days on the last day of the appraisal period, are eligible for a pro-rated performance award based on his/her time in a pay status during the appraisal period.
-Periods of Leave Without Pay (LWOP) for employees performing military duty or receiving Workers' Compensation are considered to be in a pay status for pro-rating purposes.
+- (a) A covered employee who is employed by the Department on September 30 must have a summary rating of ME or above for the current appraisal period. - 1 Employees who are assigned (e.g., promoted) to a SES, SL, or ST position during the appraisal period are not

+- considered to be covered employees on the last day of the appraisal period and are not eligible to receive a performance award under this program. - Employees that are in a pay status of less than 2080 hours during the appraisal period, including current, newly hired, transferred, and part-time employees who have been covered by a performance plan for at least 90 days on the last day of the appraisal period, are eligible for a pro-rated performance award based on his/her time in a pay status during the appraisal period.
+Periods of Leave Without Pay (LWOP) for employees performing military duty or receiving Workers' Compensation are in a pay status for pro-rating purposes.

-(3) Pay Pools.
+(7) Pay Pools.

 - (a) Departmental elements will provide a percentage of their covered employees' total salaries, as of the last day of the annual appraisal period.
 Percentages will be determined by the Chief Human Capital Officer (CHCO) and approved by the Secretary.
-However, in the event that fiscal year funding is not sufficient as a result of budget reductions, changes in allocations or similar unanticipated circumstances, affected heads of DOE elements may request an exception from the CHCO.
-This exception would be limited to the performance award requirements of this policy, especially if granting performance awards would necessitate the need for a reduction in force, furlough or other similar cost cutting remedy. - (b) Employees who are assigned to SES, SL, SP or ST positions during the appraisal period are not considered to be covered employees on the last day of the appraisal period; their salaries will be included in the applicable gaining organization's SES, SL, SP or ST performance awards pool.

-- (c) Two separate pay pools will be established based on the employee's permanent position; one for supervisory and one for non-supervisory employees.
+However, if fiscal year funding is not sufficient because of budget reductions, changes in allocations or similar unanticipated circumstances, affected heads of DOE elements may request an exception from the CHCO.
+This exception would be limited to the performance award requirements of this policy, especially if granting performance awards would necessitate the need for a reduction in force, furlough or other similar cost cutting remedy. - (b) Employees who are assigned to SES, SL, or ST positions during the appraisal period are not considered to be covered employees on the last day of the appraisal period; their salaries will be included in the applicable gaining organization's SES, SL, or ST performance awards pool. - (c) Two separate pay pools will be established based on the employee's permanent position; one for supervisory and one for non-supervisory employees.
 The percentage of salaries used for each pool will be the same.
-For example, a non-supervisory employee promoted to a supervisory position during the last 90 days of the appraisal period will have his/her salary included in the non-supervisory pay pool and will receive his/her performance award based on the salary at the time of promotion (i.e. prepromotion salary - (4) Cash Award. - (a) Awards will be determined based on the summary rating and shares multiplied by the applicable share value of the applicable pool and employee's salary as follows: - 1 SE 5 shares; - 2 EE 4 shares; - 3 ME - a 3 shares when the majority of the weighted elements are rated ME or the weighted elements are equally divided between EE and ME; - b 2 shares when all the weighted elements are rated ME; or - c 1 share when all the weighted elements are rated ME and management elects to offer this award.
-NOTE: The supervisor must provide the employee the basis for electing 1 share.
-For example, if the employee had been under a Performance Counseling and Guidance Memorandum during the year.
+For example, a non-supervisory employee promoted to a supervisory position during the last 90 days of the appraisal period will have his/her salary included in the non-supervisory pay pool and will receive his/her performance award based on the salary at the time of promotion (i.e. prepromotion salary.